php-ru/symfony-docs-ru/contributing/code/conventions.rst

 relevant classes, methods, properties, ...::

     /**
-     * @deprecated since version 2.8, to be removed in 3.0.
+     * @deprecated since vendor-name/package-name 2.8, to be removed in 3.0.
 Use XXX instead.
      */

 The deprecation message should indicate the version when the class/method was